jarecoo/practice/notes.md

 Reflect on your many blessings, not your few failures.
 Realize that there will always be downsides, imperfections, mistakes, harm, etc. Ride the waves, find your own inner peace. (mediation) (“there is no effort without error and shortcoming“)
 “A person often meets his destiny on the road he took to avoid it” - Jean de La Fontaine Be patient with yourself, and extend that to those around you.
-Don’t immediately react to anything.
-Internalize it, then think about how best to respond.
 “Every time you get upset a little bit of life leaves the body” The Daily Stoic, p.52 “It is quite impossible to unite happiness with a yearning for what we don’t have.”
 Epictetus, Discourses, 3.24.17 “Locate that yearning for more, better, someday and see it for what it is: the enemy of your contentment.
 Choose it or your happiness.”
 The Daily Stoic, p.57
 Sometimes the answer is 'it just takes time' “Overthinking will kill your mood.
 Breathe and let it go.” https://www.reddit.com/r/GetMotivated/comments/7pw7cr/image_control_your_thoughts/dskr6ub/?sh=9c4db659&st=JCCUDI2R
+"The day the child realizes that all adults are imperfect, he becomes an adolescent; the day he forgives them, he becomes an adult; the day he forgives himself, he becomes wise." - Alden Nowlan
+“The tools and aims of our training are unaffected by the turbulence of the moment.
+Stop.
+Regain your composure.
+It’s waiting for you.”
+The Daily Stoic, p.68
+“We can find a retreat at any time by looking inward.
+We can sit with our eyes closed and feel our breath go in and out.
+We can turn on some music and tune out the world.
+We can turn off technology or shut off those rampant thoughts in our head.
+That will provide peace.
+Nothing else.”
+The Daily Stoic, p.91

-#### Simplify
+#### Slow Down
-“Pass through this brief patch of time in harmony with nature, and come to your final resting place gracefully, just as a ripened olive might drop, praising the earth that nourished it and grateful to the tree that gave it growth.”
-—Marcus Aurelius, Meditations, 4.48.2 Find the very few things that are the absolute most important and focus most of your energy on them
-“Approach each task as if it is your last, giving up every distraction, emotional subversion of reason, and all drama, vanity,  and complaint over your fair share” - Marcus Aurelius, Meditations, 2.5 there is clarity in simplicity.
-Zero in on what’s right in front of you.
-“Slow your breath down, just take it slow” - Future of Forestry, Slow your Breath Down Enough is better than more.
+“Slow your breath down, just take it slow” - Future of Forestry, Slow your Breath Down Slowing down probably isn’t necessarily about moving at a snail’s pace at all times, it’s probably more about moving deliberately and purposefully.
+I think usually that will mean a slower, smooth, steady pace to your life, but won’t prevent you from acting quickly when necessary, being punctual, etc.
 Slow down.
 Hear people, listen to them fully before speaking.
 Don’t speak unless your sure it will bring value.
 “I begin to speak only when I’m certain what i’ll say isn’t better left unsaid.”
 Plutarch, Cato the Younger, 4
 Respond, don’t react.
+Don’t immediately react to anything.
+Internalize it, then think about how best to respond.
+“Every time you get upset a little bit of life leaves the body” The Daily Stoic, p.52 “The tools and aims of our training are unaffected by the turbulence of the moment.
+Stop.
+Regain your composure.
+It’s waiting for you.”
+The Daily Stoic, p.68
 Slow is smooth.
 Smooth is fast.

+#### Simplify
+“Pass through this brief patch of time in harmony with nature, and come to your final resting place gracefully, just as a ripened olive might drop, praising the earth that nourished it and grateful to the tree that gave it growth.”
+—Marcus Aurelius, Meditations, 4.48.2
+“Approach each task as if it is your last, giving up every distraction, emotional subversion of reason, and all drama, vanity,  and complaint over your fair share” - Marcus Aurelius, Meditations, 2.5 there is clarity in simplicity.
+Zero in on what’s right in front of you.
 “Don’t set your heart on so many things and you will get what you need.”
 Epictetus,  Discourses, 3.9.22 (The Daily Stoic, p69)
 “There’s a hidden cost to all {this} accumulating…even what we get for free has a cost, even if only in what we pay to store it, in our house or in minds” - The Daily Stoic, p.75
 You can create space, avoid business, and simplify “by Removing [simplifying] Choice [choose between fewer things], Removing Time. [willingly push deadlines up],  and Removing Access [limit the access to mind and time to 1 thing you control], and nurture that space, that powerful space, so it fills your mind and time and life with contentment, freedom, and happiness.”
 The Happiness Equation p.
 204
+Enough is better than more.
+Love people, use things.
+Find the very few things that are the absolute most important and focus most of your energy on them.
+Minimalism isn’t about getting rid of things, it’s about elevating a few very important things to the forefront of your life.
+It’s about not having to panic clean for visitors.
+It’s about having more money for the things you truly enjoy because you’re not buying everything in sight.
+It’s about valuing the few things you have.
+It’s about valuing people and experiences over things.
+It’s about simplifying your life, reducing complexity and complication. https://www.reddit.com/r/minimalism/comments/8qv2sm/minimalism_for_me_is/?st=JIDXYDM4&sh=45904b51
+“Minimalism for me is not buying junk I don't need so that I have more disposable income for things I really enjoy.”
+‘Minimalism for me is: "If it's not a HELL YES, it's a NO.”’
+“Minimalism for me, ideally, is being able to envision all of your possessions, their practical uses, maintenance, and replacement/replenishment in your mind's eye.
+Let nothing stay unseen and simply eat up space.” - bring mindfulness, intention and purpose to everything you have. elevate the possessions that are truly important and let the rest go.
+“Minimalism for me is being able to lead a life free of unnecessary complications, having simple long lasting products that i can rely on daily, so i know that i can get the most out of the day without wasting it on unneeded complications”
+“Minimalism for me is putting in place a one in one out rule for my kids’ toys so that they learn to value what they have rather than always wanting to buy more as well as making sure that what We have in our house has a use and a place so that we have less clutter.”
+“Minimalism for me is having good quality versions of the things I need” “There are two ways to be wealthy - to get everything you want, or to want everything you have.
+Which is easier right here and right now?”
+The Daily Stoic, p.95
+“The good things in life cost what they cost.
+The unnecessary are not worth it at any price.
+The key is being aware of the difference” The Daily Stoic, p.97

 #### Balance
 “Pass through this brief patch of time in harmony with nature, and come to your final resting place gracefully, just as a ripened olive might drop, praising the earth that nourished it and grateful to the tree that gave it growth.”